-The bottles are to be approved by Tasneef on the basis of the requirements of Pt C, Ch 1, Sec 3 of the Rules for Classification of Ships and are to have a capacity not greater than 67l.
-Bottles having capacity up to 80 l may be accepted by Tasneef on a case-by-case basis subject to satisfactory handling arrangements.
+The bottles are to be approved by Tasneef on the basis of the requirements of Pt C, Ch 1, Sec 3 of the Rules for Classification of Ships and are to have a capacity not greater than 67I.
+Bottles having capacity up to 80 I may be accepted by Tasneef on a case-by-case basis subject to satisfactory handling arrangements.
 However, the bottles of a system are to have the same capacity.

 Each bottle is to be provided with a valve is to be fitted with a standard threaded connection, for bottle filling, and with a safety device (rupture disc) set to a pressure value between 17 and 20 MPa.
 The minimum cross-sectional area of the device is to be not less than 50 mm2.
 Lastly, the valve is to be fitted with a manual opening control which can be easily and readily operated or with another opening device accepted by Tasneef.
-If the exhaust of the safety devices is led into the CO2 collecting main, or into a proper exhaust pipe leading to the open, Tasneef may requirement for waive the mechanical ventilation of the room in SOLAS Convention, Regulation II- 2/10.4.3 and furthermore, failing this, the discharge of such safety device is to be equipped with a jet breaker.
+If the exhaust of the safety devices is led into the CO2 collecting main, or into a proper exhaust pipe leading to the open, Tasneef may waive the requirement for mechanical ventilation of the room in SOLAS Convention, Regulation II-2/10.4.3 and furthermore, failing this, the discharge of such safety device is to be equipped with a jet breaker.

 - The bottles are to be permanently connected to a common collecting main by means of a steel pipe complying with the requirements of I) or by a flexible pipe capable to withstanding a burst test at a pressure not less than four times the design pressure of the bottle.
 A non-return valve is to be fitted between each bottle and the collecting main. - The filling ratio of the bottles is generally to be not greater than 0,67 kg/l.
-In exceptional cases, in which the ship's service is restricted to temperate zones, a filling ratio up to 0,75 kg/l may be accepted. - Containers for the storage of fireextinguishing medium and associated pressure components are to be designed pressure codes of practice Tasneef having the satisfaction of regard their locations to maximum ambient temperatures expected in service. - e) Safety devices for the CO2 collecting mains: The CO2 manifold located in the bottle room is to be fitted with one or more safety valves or rupture disks set to a pressure value between 17 and 20 MPa with the exhaust pipe led to the open air.
-The outflow crosssectional area of these valves or rupture disks is to be not less than 300 mm2.
-When the exhaust pipe of the bottle safety devices mentioned in d) is led into the CO2 collecting mains, the minimum total outflow crosssectional area of the above-mentioned safety valves rupture disks will be special consideration by Tasneef on case-by-case basis.
+In exceptional cases, in which the ship's service is restricted to temperate zones, a filling ratio up to 0,75 kg/l may be accepted. - Containers for the storage of fireextinguishing medium and associated pressure components are to be designed to pressure codes of practice to the satisfaction of Tasneef having regard to their locations and maximum ambient temperatures expected in service. - e) Safety devices for the CO2 collecting mains

+The CO_2 manifold located in the bottle room is to be fitted with one or more safety valves or rupture disks set to a pressure value between 17 and 20 MPa with the exhaust pipe led to the open air.
+The outflow cross-sectional area of these valves or rupture disks is to be not less than 300 mm2.
+When the exhaust pipe of the bottle safety devices mentioned in d) is led into the CO_2 collecting mains, the minimum total outflow cross-sectional area of the abovementioned safety valves or rupture disks will be given special consideration by Tasneef on a case-by-case basis.